wuudgh/boolean-uk-react-get-and-post-with-server/README.md

 You will implement the above and:

 - A GET request to the "/tickets" endpoint in `/admin/tickets/Summary.js`
-- A GET request to the "/tours" endpoint in `/user/components/ToursList`
+- A GET request to the "/tickets" endpoint in `/user/tickets/ViewTickets.js`
 - A POST request to the "/tickets" endpoint in `/user/tickets/BookTicket.js`
-- A GET request to the "/tickets" endpoint in `/user/tickets/ViewTickets.js`

 ## Further Work